Write/TangerineUI-Userscript/README.md

    - Install an userscript manager › [Userscripts](https://apps.apple.com/tt/app/userscripts/id1463298887) — ([Github](https://github.com/quoid/userscripts))

 ## Installing the userscript
 - Once the userscript manager is installed, click on this [link](https://github.com/Write/TangerineUI-Userscript/raw/main/TangerineUI.user.js), your userscript manager should offer you to install the script.
+On Safari, the Userscript extension doesn't offer this automatically, you would need to then click extension icon to be offered to install the userscript.
-- After the userscript is installed, edit the userscript to add a @include (at the top of the file) rule for each mastodon instances you want the theme to be enabled on.
-Respect the same format that is given for mamot.fr and mastodon.social.
+- After the userscript is installed, edit the userscript to add a @match (at the top of the file) rule for each mastodon instances you want the theme to be enabled on.
+Respect the same format that is given for pre-defined instances.
-- You can change easily switch between the normal and purple variant by changing colorScheme var.
+- You can change easily switch between the normal, purple or cherry variants by changing colorScheme (instances below 4.3) or newColorScheme (instances equals or above 4.3).
+Cherry is only available for >= 4.3.
-- You can set the tag you want to use for instance below 4.3.0 and above (or equal) 4.3.0 in tag_below_4_3_0 and tag_above_or_equals_4_3_0 vars.
+- You can set the tag you want to use for instances strictly below 4.3.0 and for instances >= 4.3.0 by changing tag_below_4_3_0 and tag_above_or_equals_4_3_0 variables.
 To find tag, look at the left sidebar in the releases of TangerineUI : https://github.com/nileane/TangerineUI-for-Mastodon/releases and change it accordingly.

 # Changelog